ArchipelagoMW/Archipelago/README.md

 ### OHKO

-The player into a one hit state the entire game.
-This is the same as Timed-OHKO, except that the clock starts at zero, and there are no Clock items, so it will always stay at zero, resulting in a permanent one hit knockout state.
+The player will be in a one hit knockout state the entire game.
+This is the same as Timed-OHKO except without the Clock items and the timer permanently at zero.

 ### Timed-countdown